jarcher/openfmb-hmi/README.md

 ## Configuration

 The configuration for the HMI is contained in the [hmi.proprities](https://github.com/openfmb/openfmb-hmi/blob/master/hmi.properties) file.
+In the file the Recloser and Battery are defined so controls can be issued.
+The remaining topics listed are so the hmi can subscription and publish to the simulators.

 # Contributing